spectrum-health-systems/Tingen-Development/README.md

 This repository is public because I want everything Tingen-related to be transparent and reviewable.

-## You might be interested in another Tingen repository
+## ...but you might be interested in one of these!

 Check out: